gibbons-eddie/Stinder/README.md

 ***Stinder.
 Never have a bad (study) date again.***

-To test out our alpha build of Stinder:
+To test out our alpha build of Stinder, open up a directory, download the *users.db* file from the repository (linked below) to that directory, and run:

-    instructions to follow
+    python3 -m pip install stinder
+    python3 -m stinder

 [*Trello*](https://trello.com/b/WMZnG8PD/stinder)
 [*GitHub*](https://github.com/gibbons-eddie/Stinder)